tn74/reem/README.md

 ```
 pip install reem
 ```
 You will also need to have access to a Redis server with RedisJSON enabled.
-See the [setup tutorial](https://reem.readthedocs.io/en/latest/gettingstarted.html) for step-by-step instructions o installing and configuring a compatible local Redis server.
+See the [setup tutorial](https://reem.readthedocs.io/en/latest/gettingstarted.html) for step-by-step instructions on installing and configuring a compatible local Redis server.

 ## Tutorials and API documentation
 See [example.py](blob/master/example.py) or the docs on [read the docs](https://reem.readthedocs.io).